 Other coroner’s courts will not have any separate areas at all, so you may have to wait in the same area as people who were involved in your relative’s death.
 This may be distressing.
 You can ask the coroner’s court about this before the inquest.

 Wear clothes that you are comfortable in.
 The coroner and legal representatives may be wearing formal gowns and possibly wigs.
 Witnesses may be dressed smartly or possibly in uniform.
 For example, if they are a paramedic or police officer.

 The Coroners’ Court Support Service (CCSS) are a registered charity who can give you practical and emotional support whilst you are at the coroner’s court.

-They can show you the court before the inquest.
-At the inquest itself, they can come with you if you need to take a break.
 They are not available in every court.
-There is more information in the Useful Contacts Section at the end of this page.
+There is more information in the Useful Contacts Section at the bottom of this page.

 Who else will be at the inquest?

 An inquest is a public hearing, so anyone can attend.
 You can bring someone as extra support.
 They don’t have to be a family member.

 Some courts are quite small so you may find you are sitting near witnesses waiting to give their evidence.
 If you are worried about this, you can talk to your solicitor or the coroner’s office.